prantoamt/django-parser-app/README.md

     DataParser.register_model(Area)
     ```

-8. Start the development server ``python manage.py runserver 0.0.0.0:8000`` and visit http://127.0.0.1:8000/admin/.
+8. Start the development server ``python manage.py runserver 0.0.0.0:8000`` and visit http://yoursiteurl:8000/admin/.
-After login, you will see a new model named ``RegisteredModels``.
+After logging in, you will see a new model named ``Registered Models`` under ``parser_app`` section.
 All your registered models will be listed here.

 Import data to Area model through Django admin panel
 ----------------------------------------------------